-Financial assistance
+Financial assistance -

-- 1. Mahapola scholarships.
+- Mahapola scholarships.
 This scheme was started by the Ministry of Trade and Commerce.
-Scholarships are awarded by the said Ministry on the basis of A'level marks, the students district of admission, and family income.
-Medical students are given a monthly minimum of Rs 5000.00 for a period of five years.
-Payments are made through the Peoples Bank, Ragama. - 2.
-Bursaries maximum of Rs 3900.00/4000 per month are awarded to students in need of financial assistance, but are not in receipt of Mahapola scholarships. - 3.
-For students who have won Year 5 and Year 8 scholarships in school, but are not in receipt of any other financial assistance, these scholarships can be extended to cover the undergraduate period as well.
+Scholarships are awarded by the said Ministry on the basis of A' level marks, the students district of admission, and family income.
+Occupational Therapy students are given a monthly minimum of Rs 5000.00 for a period of four years.
+Payments are made through the Peoples Bank, Ragama. - Bursaries maximum of Rs 4000 per month are awarded to students in need of financial assistance, but are not in receipt of Mahapola scholarships. - 3.
+For students who have won Year 5 scholarships in school, but are not in receipt of any other financial assistance, these scholarships can be extended to cover the undergraduate period as well.
 Students who wish to make use of this scheme should inform the AR in writing. - 4.
-The Major Prasanna Ramanayake Memorial Scholarships: These are awarded once in five years to two first year students in memory of Major Ramanayake who died in action in Jaffna in 1998.
-The first recipients were selected in 1999. - 5.
-The DJ Wijeratne Foundation Scholarship: This is awarded to a student from the Galle District, with the highest A'level aggregate mark, and entering any Faculty of the University of Kelaniya.
+The DJ Wijeratne Foundation Scholarship: This is awarded to a student from the Galle District, with the highest A' level aggregate mark, and entering any Faculty of the University of Kelaniya. - The Vice-Chancellor's Fund: This was set up with the intention of giving students assistance in the event of sudden financial distress.
+A student is entitled to this form of assistance only once during his

-6. The Vice-Chancellor's Fund: This was set up with the intention of giving students assistance in the event of sudden financial distress.
-A student is entitled to this form of assistance only once during his / her undergraduate period.
+/ her undergraduate period.
 Assistance is given in the form of a loan, on the recommendation of the Senior Student Counsellor, and the Committee of Deans.
 The relevant application forms can be obtained from the Student Welfare Branch of the University.